PTDonnelly/pisco/README.md

 ## Future

-- FOV limit condition (add to get_valid_indices).
-Probably rename this method as well.
+- FOV limit condition, add to Preprocessor._get_indices().
+Consider generalising this to other filter parameters too.
 - Parallelisation of run_pisco.py, this can be easily achieved with Python and multiple packages will be tested.
 - HDF5 output format if files tend to be too large
+- Think about implement direct memory mapping with np.memmap(), for faster reading of values (for flagging and storing)

 ## Installation